Zac-Rimmer/rg-jnr-tech-test/DOC.md

 ## General Overview

-I did not use any frameworks or libraries for this task as I wanted to showcase my skills without them.
-I have experience using multiple frameworks and libraries throughout my personal and professional portfolio, which can be provided for reference if required.
+I did not use any frameworks or libraries for the main task as I wanted to showcase my skills without them.
+I have experience using multiple frameworks and libraries for front-end development throughout my personal and professional portfolio, which can be provided for reference if required.

 This task was completed with a Mobile-First Approach.
 All elements and CSS stylings have been created for mobile view, and media queries have been included to account for desktop views.
 This is due to there being a mostly 50/50 split of mobile vs desktop users.
 It negates most issues with spacing, including whitespace, margins, font sizes etc, as well as tackling loading times at the base of development.
 Rather than going back to edit and potentially re-arrange elements of a page, the base design is already in place and translates better to desktop than desktop does to mobile.
 A Mobile-First Approach can also reduce the amount of code needed for styling, as you tend to add or replace styling for desktop rather than needing to remove it completely.

----
+# Main Task

 ## Section